 CSBS membership applications are available at all CanadaSouth Blues Society events, or by emailing firstname.lastname@example.org.

 1. Uniting the blues community in the Canada South area and giving it a central voice.

 2. Expanding the overall awareness of the blues in the general population.

 3. Exposing our youth to the art form via Blues programs in our schools.

 4. Helping to support Blues artists in Canada and abroad.

-The Canada South Blues Museum is funded through generous donations from Place Concorde, Ontario Trillium Foundation and Martin Scorsese’s Blues Music Foundation and many local sponsors.
+The Canada South Blues Museum is funded through generous donations from many local sponsors, Ontario Trillium Foundation and the Martin Scorsese’s Blues Music Foundation.